Promise Program FAQs

 Who is eligible for the Gateway Promise Program?

 All college students are expected to contribute towards their education costs.
-How much you and your family will be expected to contribute depends on your financial situation — and is what is called your Expected Family Contribution (EFC).
+How much you and your family will be expected to contribute depends on your financial situation — and is what is called your Student Aid Index (SAI).

-Your EFC is a measure of your family's financial strength and is calculated according to a formula established by law.
-The EFC is used to determine the amount of financial aid that you are eligible for.
+Your SAI is a measure of your family's financial strength and is calculated according to a formula established by law.
+The SAI is used to determine the amount of financial aid that you are eligible for.

-The information you report on your FAFSA is used to calculate your EFC.
+The information you report on your FAFSA is used to calculate your SAI.
 Your family's taxed and untaxed income, assets and benefits (such as unemployment or Social Security) are all considered in the formula.
-Your family size and the number of family members who will attend college during the year are also considered.
+Your family size, age of older parent, family business information, and the number of family members who will attend college during the year are also considered.

-Your family will receive communication through the mail from FAFSA indicating your EFC amount.
+Your family will receive communication through the mail from FAFSA indicating your SAI amount.

-Your EFC is not the amount of money you or your family will have to pay for college, nor is it the amount of federal student aid you will receive.
+Your SAI is not the amount of money you or your family will have to pay for college, nor is it the amount of federal student aid you will receive.

 What do students have to do to continue in the program?

-• Participate in the required Kickoff Meeting and required summer Scholars program before their first semester at Gateway
+• Participate in the required Summer Bridge program before their first semester at Gateway

 • Develop an academic plan (guided by Gateway)